-So i came up with simple folding extension tables, i made two tables that can be attached all around the MFTC by sliding them into the T-track.
-That way you can adapt the table to your needs, when using a miter saw on the table you can make it longer on both ends to support long pieces.
+So I came up with simple folding extension tables, i made two tables that can be attached all around the MFTC by sliding them into the T-track.
+That way you can adapt the table to your needs, when using a mitre saw on the table you can make it longer on both ends to support long pieces.

-Here you can see a full sheet of MDF being supported by the table, while working with this on site i also discovered that placing my systainers underneath his table was very practical.
+Here you can see a full sheet of MDF being supported by the table, while working with this on site I also discovered that placing my systainers underneath this table was very practical.

 access all the drawers from the front.
 Push locks prevent the drawers from opening while driving or when moving the MFTC around!